GuanhaoBao/guanhaobao.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
-I am a Ph.D. student in Economics at The George Washington University, specializing in time series forecasting, monetary policy uncertainty, and the application of machine learning in macroeconomics and energy economics.
+I am a Ph.D. student in Economics at The George Washington University, specializing in Time Series Forecasting, Monetary Policy, and the application of Machine Learning in Macroeconomics and Energy Economics.

-My research integrates interpretable deep learning techniques with rigorous economic theory to improve forecasting accuracy for complex economic and financial time series such as inflation and international oil prices.
-I am particularly interested in leveraging frequency-domain decomposition and attention-based architectures to capture structural breaks, volatility shifts, and multi-scale dynamics in economic data.
+My research on monetary policy focuses on understanding its transmission mechanisms and macroeconomic effects through both empirical and structural approaches.
+I have utilized VAR-type models to capture short-term dynamic interactions among key economic variables, and developed extended DSGE frameworks.
+Building on these theoretical and empirical foundations, I employ advanced deep learning architectures to forecast complex financial and economic time series.

-Beyond academia, I aim to bridge the gap between cutting-edge AI methodologies and policy-relevant economic analysis, providing insights that support more resilient and data-driven decision-making in a rapidly evolving global economy.
+My long-term goal is to bridge the gap between artificial intelligence and economics, integrating interpretable AI methodologies with rigorous economic modeling.
+By doing so, I aim to generate policy-relevant insights that enhance the robustness and accuracy of economic forecasts, ultimately contributing to more data-driven and resilient decision-making in an increasingly complex global environment.